 On the 14 November 2017 the Victorian Government announced an update to the General Exemption Order .
-This is the regulatory framework that covers the requirements for generators, suppliers, distributors and sellers of electricity that are exempt from holding a license (known as exempt persons).
+This is the regulatory framework that covers the requirements for generators, suppliers, distributors and sellers of electricity that are exempt from holding a licence (known as exempt persons).
 These exempt persons include apartment owners’ corporations, owners and operators of caravan parks, retirement homes and shopping centres, as well as the companies who provide them with electricity related services such as managing the electricity network within their site, meter reading and billing.

-The update means there are now new and updated requirements for anyone who is eligible for an electricity license exemption.
+The update means there are now new and updated requirements for anyone who is eligible for an electricity licence exemption.
 If you believe you may fit the criteria for holding a license exemption it’s important that you understand these new and updated requirements.